Eric-Fernald/fixx/README.md

-# Repair Cafe Map
+# Fixx

 A web application to help users discover local repair cafes and sustainable repair services in their area.
 Built with Next.js, Supabase, and MapBox.

 ## 🎯 Project Overview

-Repair Cafe Map is a mobile-responsive web application that allows users to:
+Fixx is a mobile-responsive web application that allows users to:
 - Search for nearby repair cafes and services
 - View detailed information about repair locations
 - Add new repair locations to the map